ory/hydra/README.md

 ![Run the example](dist/run-the-example.gif)

-You have now a running hydra docker container!
-Additionally, a RethinkDB image was deployed and a consent app.
+You now have a running hydra docker container!
+Additionally, a RethinkDB image was deployed as well as a consent app.

-Hydra can be managed with the hydra cli client.
-The client hast to log on before it is allowed to do anything.
+Hydra can be managed with the hydra CLI client.
+The client has to log on before it is allowed to do anything.
 When hydra detects a new installation, a new temporary root client is created.
 The client credentials are printed in the container logs.